abexsoft/InfoRobots/README.md

 # InfoRobots
 A satisfactory mod that introduces a walking mascot robot that patrolls factory floors to collect and visualize operational data.

 This repository is for bug reports and discussions.
 If you have any questions or feedback, please post them in the Discussions tab.
+If I am no longer able to maintain it, I will release the source code.

 ### Overview
 #### Basic